Tip: There are NO Shortcuts When it Comes to DEI Efforts: Let Experts Help!

 Today, however, we should take a moment and consider the lessons from the friendship of Justice Ginsburg and Justice Scalia.
 When speaking our own truths, we should remember the way these two notorious Justices disagreed and learned from one another.
 Let’s be reminded of this infamous friendship as we do our best to navigate these difficult times.

-Tip of the Week: Working from Home
+Tip: Working from Home

 While many people have found their groove working from home and have developed a level of comfort, although they may be suffering from “zoom fatigue”, it is important to remember that for many people of color this is not the case.
 In general, people of color tend to keep their work lives separate from their home lives for good reason.
 Depending on an organizations’ diversity, equity